msg-DAVID-GmbH/RemoteWorking/ideas.md

 1. thought: If I can work from anywhere, I also can work at any moment in time => working sundays => time separation!

 TODO: Have a look at Collaboration super Powers website: Free online courses available

+- Workshop should be very communicative.
+Ask participants at the beginning:
+    - Are you currently working in a remote team?
+    - If yes, in what role?
+    - How big is your team?
+    - On how many locations is your team located?
+    - What are your main problems?
+    - What are your main questions?
+    - What are your main concerns?